 - 1tbs chopped pistachio nuts

-Spread the Russet Apple compote on top of the Spelt Shortbread Paste leaving a 1cm border.
-Use a wide sharp mandolin to slice the cored apples 3mm thick, sprinkle the lemon juice over the apples once sliced.
+Spread the apple compote on top of the shortbread base leaving a 1cm border.
+Use a mandolin to slice the cored apples 3mm thick, sprinkle the lemon juice over the apples once sliced.